FreemarketFX/ApiExamples/javascript/rte-nodejs-client-example/README.md

 * This is a nodejs script so nodejs need to be installed on the machine
 * all packages from packages.json needs to be installed

+## Note:

+* User used in config.json needs to have a customer access to used account and used account needs to be correctly configured for RTE.
+Contact wearefreemarket support to ensure your account is coorectly configured for RTE.

 ## Steps to run: